dafreibe74/chicago-restaurant-inspections/README.md

   * Dave Freiberg
   * Jesus Viloria Paolini

-- Linear regression on a ten period of restaurants in chicgo by location to see if there are patterns in predicting their food safety.
+- Linear regression on a ten period of restaurants in chicgo by location to see if there are patterns in predicting their food safety (RISK) and results of their inspection.
-- Regression model on the risk and contributing fields to try and predict the risk level (1 or 2 being the level you'll get sick by the food) of a new restaurant.
-- Neural - binary classification off of the "Results" column which is what the food inspector experienced when attempting to inspect a restaurant on a given date.
+- Binary classification off of the "Results" column which is what the food inspector experienced when attempting to inspect a restaurant on a given date.

 # ORDER OF OPERATIONS
 ## Data Retrieval and Preprocessing: